slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 title: Code boo-boos... no mo'
 ---
 # {{page.title}}
-We all make mistakes and the key is not to worry about them: it is to promote healthy habits so they either do not happen again or they are easy to fix when they happen.
+We all make mistakes, the key is not to get parallelize by them and to look for ways to promote healthy habits: so they either do not happen again or they are easy to fix when they happen.

 Is that not the dream :sparkles:?
 But who is _actually_ living it?